jspecht3/pixi-tutorial/README.md

 # pixi tutorial
 A quick tutorial for the "project manager" `pixi`.
 Although this tutorial is in python, `pixi` supports many other languages.

-(adapted from the [pixi github](https://github.com/prefix-dev/pixi), go here if you want a more in depth explaination of anything here)
+(this tutorial is adapted from the [pixi github](https://github.com/prefix-dev/pixi); go here if you want a more in depth explaination of anything here)

 - [Overview](#overview)